Clarkson-Applied-Data-Science/2025_ia651_Adari/README.md

   - Avoids need for explicit lag features

 ###  Other Models Tried
-- Linear Regression
-- Random Forest
+- SARIMA Model
-- Simple Feedforward NN
-These underperformed due to lack of temporal awareness
+The underperformed due to lack of temporal awareness

 ###  Hyperparameter Tuning
 - Window size = 10